canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 to raise an exception.
 A future version of this specification will

-probably define other parameters to be passed to toDataURL()
+probably define other parameters to be passed to toDataURL() to allow authors to

 more carefully control compression settings, image metadata,